AZ Piano Reviews

 Roland CG-1

 I have personally played on hundreds of Roland products in my long music career and I like their music technology and innovations.
-Costco is the place that has exclusively been selling this Roland CG-1 model although the mainstream version of the CG-1, called the Roland GP607, has been available at regular piano stores that carry Roland home digital pianos in the US and that model also currently sells for $4999 discount price, plus tax.
-There are obviously some advantages in buying products at Costco but there are also advantages to buying the upgraded mainstream model from a real piano store on-line or locally.
+Costco is the place that has exclusively been selling this Roland CG-1 model although the mainstream version of the CG-1, called the Roland GP607, is now discontinued and was available at regular piano stores that carried Roland home digital pianos in the US, and that model been replaced by the new Roland GP6.
+There are obviously some advantages in buying products at Costco but there are also advantages to buying the upgraded mainstream model from a real piano store or internet site, on-line or locally.

 lower prices than Amazon or internet